Pelvic Floor Core Rehabilitation

 With DR you may see a ‘pooching’ or ‘doming’ of your stomach, especially when coming up from a lying position on your back.
 Sometimes you appear still a few months pregnant.
 As well as the aesthetic concerns, diastasis recti is associated with weak abdominal muscles (and pelvic floor).
 This can lead to a lack of strength and stability in the entire pelvic region and midsection.

 With over ten years experience as a trainer, I designed this course after having my baby in 2016 and taking an advance postnatal rehabilitation course with Jenny Burrell through Burrell Education.
 Post natal fitness has always been an interest of mine; I not only wanted to help myself get back to restorative health and strength, but I wanted to pass this knowledge onto other mums to help them feel confident with their bodies and their health.
 I believe that women’s health is first and foremost when it comes to getting back into exercise, without key components such as core and pelvic floor strength, tasks such as running/jumping and even enjoying time with your child can be challenging.
 Recovery is key to moving on to maintain a healthy happy lifestyle with your little one.
 I hope you can join us in taking this step towards better health!

-Babies of up to 6 months are welcome to join the course, however we cannot provide childcare, therefore babies are mummy’s responsibility if bought to class.
+Babies of up to 6 months/or non crawlers are welcome to join the course, however we cannot provide childcare, therefore babies are mummy’s responsibility if bought to class.
 I will help out where I can but please bare in mind I am there to ensure mums are working on correct technique and my attention must be focused on all mummies.

 We do not use babies to perform exercises and advise that they are kept in buggies unless they need feeding or cuddling!